KordingLab/awesome-computational-primatology/README.md

 - [ ] Update list
   - [ ] other bala, hobaiter etc, marmoset, that one matlab facs one, RL gibbon one
   - [ ] https://www.biorxiv.org/content/10.1101/2023.03.04.531044v3.full.pdf
+  - [ ] that one metal cage which uses WM cameras
 - [ ] Incorporate audio, LLM, etc. stuff
 - [ ] Sort by modality (cv, audio, other...)
 - [ ] Sort by tasks